-The research conducted in my group is focused on the reactions between transition metal complexes and simple organic molecules, particularly hydrocarbons.
+The research conducted in my group is focused on the reactions between transition metal complexes and simple molecules, particularly hydrocarbons and N2.
 Our work generally involves a mechanism-based approach to the development of catalysts.

 Catalytic functionalization of C-H bonds

 The catalytic functionalization of alkanes and other molecules with normally inert C-H bonds is a scientifically challenging problem that presents great opportunities in terms of economics, environmental benefits, and energy self-sufficiency.
 Catalysts for both the dehydrogenation and the carbonylation of alkanes have been developed in our group; these were among the first efficient organometallic alkane functionalization catalysts.